Bleeding Gums Treatment Philadelphia, PA

 More than 3 out of 4 Americans suffer from periodontal disease.
 Most people have the less serious form, gingivitis.
 Between 5% and 15% of Americans suffer from the more serious, advanced stage of gum disease called periodontitis.
-Bleeding gums is one of the dental concerns Dr. Conover and Dr. Doray address at our dental office in Philadelphia.
+Bleeding gums is one of the dental concerns Dr. Conover addresses at our dental office in Philadelphia.

 Bleeding gums are just one of the common signs of gum disease.
-If you have bleeding gums or other signs of gum disease, contact our office to schedule an appointment for a periodontal screening and treatment.
+If you have bleeding gums or other signs of gum disease, contact our office to schedule a periodontal screening and treatment.

 Causes of Gingivitis or Gum Disease

 Poor oral hygiene habits are the number one cause of periodontal disease.
-When you do not practice proper dental hygiene, including brushing, flossing, and visit the dentist regularly, this allows plaque to form and build up on the teeth.
-This will eventually harden and turn into tartar which can cause the gums to become inflamed and begin to bleed or feel sore.
+When you do not practice proper dental hygiene, including brushing and flossing and visiting the dentist regularly, plaque forms and builds up on the teeth.
+This plaque eventually hardens and turns into tartar, which can cause the gums to become inflamed and begin to bleed or feel sore.

 If gingivitis is caught early, it can be treated and even reversed.
 If left untreated, however, it progresses into gum disease.
 Gum disease is an infection in the gums that causes bone degradation, swollen and painful gums, and potential tooth loss.